 The concept of cloud scaling gives a business the ability to instantly ramp up or down the number of servers required to meet traffic demands.
 This mitigates the risk of overspending on extra physical capacity and idle servers.
 It also eliminates the reverse: the e-commerce website grinding to a halt during peak sales seasons.

 The beauty of cloud scaling is that it can be automated as soon as specific parameters (latency, processor usage) are met.
 When traffic spikes, cloud providers can spin up the necessary firepower with no human intervention required.

-A cloud platform can also help businesses scale in another way – geographically.
+A cloud platform can also help businesses scale in another way: geographically.
 It is easy to copy an application and spin it up on a new server to support a new office.

 “If you’re dealing with remote locations like the Northern Territory, it’s expensive and time-consuming,” says Daryn Vanstone, Civica’s marketing director.
 “If things go wrong, you have to wait for them to be fixed.
 With cloud you can [respond] quickly and avoid the cost of sunk IT.
 The customer can be up and running very quickly.”

 Cloud scaling requires a different mix of skills to conventional data centre operators.
-Software architects examine how the application and supporting infrastructure will function under load and set parameters for adding or reducing capacity as required.
+Software architects examine how an application and supporting infrastructure will function under load and set parameters for adding or reducing capacity as required.

 *Originally published on March 8th 2017.
 Updated December 4th 2019.